Press TV: UK license revocation

 Maziar Bahari, by then a British resident, complained to Ofcom, the regulatory authority for the telecommunication industries in the United Kingdom.

 In May 2011, Ofcom ruled that Press TV was responsible for a serious breach of UK broadcasting rules by airing a 10-second interview with Maziar Bahari, accepting that it had been obtained under duress while he was imprisoned.
 Ofcom held a hearing in July 2011; the Press TV delegation included two British politicians who have worked as presenters for the channel.
 A fine of £100,000 ($155,000 in January 2012) was eventually imposed in November 2011, reversing an initial decision to revoke Press TV's licence.
 The extent of the fine was partly due to Press TV continuing to run the interview after warnings from Ofcom that the station had broken the Broadcasting Code.

 Responding to the decision, Press TV said Ofcom was "influenced by powerful pro-Israeli politicians and US sympathisers" and "members of the royal family and the government".
 It maintained Bahari was an "MI6 contact person".
-Defenders of Press TV, such as Geoffrey Alderman and the broadcaster's legal representative, Farooq Bajwa, referred to a formerly secret American diplomatic cable dated 4 February 2010 which was released by WikiLeaks.
+Defenders of Press TV, such as Geoffrey Alderman and the broadcaster's legal representative, Farooq Bajwa, referred to a leaked American diplomatic cable dated 4 February 2010.
 The cable said the British government was then "exploring ways to limit the operations of the IRIB's Press TV service" in response to the jamming by the Iranian government of broadcasts by the BBC Persian Service and the Voice of America.

 On 20 January 2012, Press TV's licence to broadcast in the UK was revoked by Ofcom with immediate effect.
 The investigation into the Bahari case had revealed the applying company's direct connection to Tehran, and that editorial control came from there.
 An invitation to change this in the licence had not been taken up by Press TV.
 Geoffrey Alderman, who had appeared on Press TV to put the Zionist case, criticised the Ofcom decision, describing it as "thoroughly deplorable as well as palpably cynical" and "an affront to freedom of expression".
 He said the location of Press TV's editorial control had not changed since the licence was granted.
 Press TV said Ofcom's decision was a "clear instance of censorship".
 However, it continued to broadcast in the UK via its YouTube and Facebook pages.

 Website domain seizure

-On June 22, 2021, the presstv.com domain was seized from a company based in the United States by the United States Department of Justice, shutting down Press TV's website and the websites of other Iranian media outlets.
+On 22 June 2021, the presstv.com domain was seized from a company based in the United States by the United States Department of Justice, shutting down Press TV's website and the websites of other Iranian media outlets.
 The Department of Justice said that these sites were sources of Iranian-linked disinformation and that proper licensing had not been acquired from the Office of Foreign Assets Control for the use of the domains.
 Soon thereafter, the broadcaster changed the domain name for its website to use the .ir top-level domain and was back online.